rgilks/royal-game-of-ur/README.md

 ### 3. Rename and Setup Project Files

-1. Navigate to your 'myproject' directory in your terminal and execute `grep -r cljstemplate .`.
+1. Navigate to your 'myproject' directory in your terminal and execute `grep -r rgou .`.
-2. Rename the `api/cljstemplate` folder to `api/myproject`.
+2. Rename the `api/rgou` folder to `api/myproject`.
-3. Rename the `auth/cljstemplatecc274de4` folder to `api/myprojectc274de4`.
+3. Rename the `auth/rgoucc274de4` folder to `api/myprojectc274de4`.
 4. Empty the content of the `team-provider-info.json` file.
-5. Use a text editor or IDE to find and replace `cljstemplate` with `myproject` across your project, especially check the /amplify.config files.
-For example, in `project-config.json` change `"projectName": "cljstemplate"` to `"projectName": "myproject"`.
+5. Use a text editor or IDE to find and replace `rgou` with `myproject` across your project, especially check the /amplify.config files.
+For example, in `project-config.json` change `"projectName": "rgou"` to `"projectName": "myproject"`.
 6. Run `amplify init` in your terminal.
 7. When asked for the environment name, use something like `devmyprojecta`.
 This allows you to have multiple environments for the same project in the future, like `devmyprojectb`, `devmyprojectc`, etc.
 8. Run `amplify push` and agree to the questions asked.